 The film is a great time capsule -- it has some wonderful shots of 1940s Los Angeles, and there are small authentic touches such as the USC pennant in Cliff's old bedroom.
 The title song, adapted from Chopin, adds distinctive atmosphere.

-TILL THE END OF LIFE was based on a novel by Niven Busch called THEY DREAM OF HOME.
+TILL THE END OF TIME was based on a novel by Niven Busch called THEY DREAM OF HOME.
 The movie runs 105 minutes and was shot in black and white by Harry Wild.

 Lively young Jean Porter was roughly 20 when she filmed TILL THE END OF TIME.
 In 1948 Porter married the film's director, Edward Dmytryk.
 Dmytryk was 17 years her senior but they were well matched and were married until his death over half a century later.
 Classic Images published a good interview with Porter a while back.